johnnatan-messias/blockchain-transaction-ordering/README.md

-# Analysing Transaction Ordering in Blockchains: Collusive Acceleration of Bitcoin Transactions
+# Selfish & Opaque Transaction Ordering in the Bitcoin Blockchain: The Case for Chain Neutrality
 This content is part of the following scientific paper:

 ```